ekala-project/eka/adrs/0007-refined-manifest-format.md

 ##### `[deps.from.<set-name>]` Tables

 The primary mechanism for declaring atom dependencies.
 The presence of an `atom.toml` implies that an atom is buildable, and this section defines its dependencies.
-They are always simple key-value pairs of `<atom-tag> = "<version-constraint>"`.
+They are always simple key-value pairs of `<label> = "<version-constraint>"`.

 ```toml
 [deps.from.company-atoms]